graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 title: Mutating Data
 ---

 Data in the store is *always* mutated via the `mutate` method on a `Paper` instance by passing in a *Mutation Transaction* callback.
-Within the *Mutation Transaction* callback there are several operations available to support being able to make changes easily to the store, even custom ones can be added.
+Within the *Mutation Transaction* callback there are several operations available to support being able to make changes easily to the store, even [custom ones can be added](/docs/paper/operations#creating-custom-operations).

 ## `mutate` and the *Mutate Transaction* callback

 To make any changes call the `mutate` method on the `Paper` instance and provide a *Mutate Transaction* callback.

 Operations can be destructured from the first argument provided in the *Mutation Transaction* callback.

 For example, an `Actor` document could be created within `mutate` by using the `create` operation.
-In this example only `create` is being destructured for use by any combination of operations can be used with the callback (see more out-of-the-box operations below).
+In this example only `create` is being destructured for use but any combination of operations can be used with the callback (see more of the [library-provided operations](/docs/paper/mutating-data#transaction-operations) below).

-For example, with a GraphQL Schema:
+With a GraphQL Schema:

 ```graphql
 schema {